 More photos here.

 900 feet of primitive road, water hauled in (or set collect and filter roof water.)

-Property comes with used generator, used chainsaw without gas cap, new propane camping stove (bring your own propane), first aid kit, ladder, 55 gallon food grade water barrel, an old barrel stove, some chairs, a table, an inverter (you need a marine grade battery to set up a battery bank for simple items), and a few other odd and ends.
+Property comes with used generator, propane camping stove (bring your own propane), first aid kit, ladder, 55 gallon food grade water barrel, an old barrel stove, futon bunk bed, a table, and a few other odd and ends.
 Very rough land covered with cedars, oak and other trees.

-This property was built by an old Corpsman, he had artistic tastes which is why he put so many windows in this elevated cabin.
-The cabin is not the Hilton, but it is effective shelter or a fun retreat.
+This makeshift cabin was built by an old Navy Corpsman, he had artistic tastes which is one reason why he put so many windows in this elevated cabin.
+The cabin is very primitive, it’s certainly not the Hilton, but it is effective shelter or a fun little retreat.

 When the deer in the pic was taken, the hunter had barely been in the even cabin 30 minutes before this deer came along on the trail about 50 yards away.